 Supporting kids who need more help at school

 If your child has a diagnosed developmental or intellectual disability, they could benefit from an individualized education plan, or IEP.
 Find ways to help your child get learning support.
+Some children who are neurodivergent might also benefit from more support at school.
+If you think your child might need additional help, follow these tips to advocate for your child with school leaders.

 Supporting children with chronic illness